 Federalism Around the World

-Where in the world is Federalism?
+Where in the World is Federalism?

 A Historical Perspective

-Globalization of Federalism
+The Varieties of Federalism

-Looking at Federal and Quasi-Federal Countries
+Federal and Quasi-Federal Countries

 Global Federalism Organizations

 Over 40% of the world's population--or just over 2 billion people--live in countries that can be considered or claim to be federal.
 Around the world there are a wide variety of independent organizations dedicated to the study and promotion of intergovernmental relations.
 Some of these organizations are attached to universities; many are independently funded.
 Several have hundreds of employees, while others have only a handful of active members.

 The map below provides easy-to-access information with links and descriptions to known worldwide federalism organizations.

 "Federalism is a means of ensuring peace, stability, and mutual accommodation in countries that have territorially concentrated differences of identity, ethnicity, religion or language.
 Federalism, especially in large or diverse countries, can also improve service delivery and democratic resilience, ensure decisions are made at the most appropriate level, protect against the over-concentration of power and resources, and create more opportunities for democratic participation." - International IDEA

 Promoting Coordination and Cooperation between all 50 States.